-These results have direct counterparts for the two-dimensional Maxwell's equations: indeed, it is well-known that these equations give rise to two systems of equations, without any coupling, corresponding respectively to the so-called Transverse Electric (TE) and Transverse Magnetic (TM) polarizations.
-Moreover, each of them reduces to a scalar equation similar to (1), where φ is the component of the electric or magnetic field parallel to the direction of invariance of the medium and of the data.
-At first sight, it seems that the study of two-dimensional Maxwell's equations with sign-changing coefficients does not raise specific questions, and that all results can be deduced from the study of the scalar problem.
-But in fact, this is not true.
-One aim of the present paper is to exhibit some interesting and very specific difficulties which occur when we consider the two-dimensional vectorial formulations of the TM and TE problems.

-A possible motivation of choosing a vectorial formulation instead of a scalar one is the following one: a numerical resolution of the TM problem using the scalar formulation provides a good approximation of the electric field, which is the unknown of the scalar problem, whereas it provides a poor approximation of the magnetic field, as it corresponds to the derivatives of the scalar unknown.
+These results have direct counterparts for Maxwell's equations in 2D configurations.
+In this case, it is well-known that these equations give rise to two systems of equations, without any coupling, corresponding respectively to the so-called Transverse Electric (TE) and Transverse Magnetic (TM) polarizations.
+Moreover, each of them reduces to a scalar equation similar to (1), where $\varphi$ is the component of the electric or magnetic field parallel to the direction of invariance of the medium and of the data.
+Even so, the study of two-dimensional Maxwell's equations with sign-changing coefficients is interesting in its own right.
+Indeed, it is a preliminary step to solving twoand-a-half-dimensional electromagnetic problems which are not reducible to scalar problems, such as for instance plasmonic waveguide problems.
+There is an additional motivation for choosing a vectorial formulation instead of a scalar one.
+As a matter of fact, numerical resolution of the TM problem using the scalar formulation provides a good approximation of the electric field, which is the unknown of the scalar problem, whereas it provides a poor approximation of the magnetic field, as it corresponds to the derivatives of the scalar unknown.
 On the contrary, discretizing the vectorial formulation gives an accurate approximation of the magnetic field in the appropriate norms to measure it.

-From the mathematical point of view, the proofs of the new results collected in sections 3 and 4 use again the T-coercivity concept, but differently from [2].
-Indeed, the operators T are no longer built from geometrical transformations.
-Instead, we define them in a more abstract way, using the wellposedness of other problems.
-This way, we exhibit strong relations between scalar problems (1) with Dirichlet and Neumann conditions.
-As a consequence, a very complete description of the results for the Neumann problem can be directly deduced from [2], where only the Dirichlet problem has been considered.
-Finally, we deduce well-posedness results for the vectorial problem from the well-posedness of associated scalar problems.
+Finally, from the mathematical point of view, one has to address new issues, such as compact embedding of some sets of vectorial fields.
+Also the proofs of the new results collected in sections 3 and 4 are original: they use again the T-coercivity concept but the operators T are no longer built from geometrical transformations as in [2].
+Instead, we define them in a more abstract way, using the well-posedness of other problems.
+This way, we exhibit strong connections between scalar problems (1) with Dirichlet and Neumann conditions.
+As a consequence, a complete description of the results for the Neumann problem can be directly deduced from [2], where only the Dirichlet problem has been considered.
+Let us mention that parts of these results can be extended to three-dimensional Maxwell problems (see [3]).

 The outline of the paper is as follows.
 In the next section, we briefly derive the TE and TM systems of equations and their equivalent scalar and vectorial formulations.
 On the sequel of the paper, we focus on the TE problem.
-The approach based on the scalar equation is discussed in section 2, where we recall the main results concerning scalar transmission problems with signchanging coefficients.
-Section 3 is devoted to the vectorial formulation: we introduce two hypotheses, respectively related to the Dirichlet and Neumann scalar problems, which are proved to be equivalent and such that the vectorial formulation satisfies a Fredholm property.
+The approach based on the scalar equation is discussed in section 2, where we recall the main results concerning scalar transmission problems with sign-changing coefficients.
+Section 3 is devoted to the vectorial formulation: we introduce two hypotheses, respectively related to the Dirichlet and Neumann static scalar problems.
+Moreover, these two hypotheses are proved to be equivalent one to the other and, in addition, they imply a Fredholm property for the vectorial formulation.
 At this stage, a question remains: what happens for the vectorial approach when this hypothesis is not satisfied?
-This point is discussed in section 4.
+This point is addressed in section 4, where we define an appropriate variational setting.